Jake0Miller/time-complexity/README.md

 Rewrite this without using NESTED .each statements (.each inside another .each).
 You can use multiple .each statements if you want to (this might be a good idea!), but don't put them INSIDE each other.
 Looping over 1,000,000 numbers twice is only 2,000,000 loops, which is way better than 1,000,000,000,000!

+Does the difference between two .each loops one after the other vs one INSIDE the other make sense?
+This is the crux of the problem!

+In Big O Notation, the method I wrote is O(n^2).
+For n numbers, we do n*n (or n^2) loops.
+If you can rewrite it with two .each statements back to back, that's O(n) instead of O(n^2).
+It actually uses 2*n loops, but even if it was 10*n or 100*n, that would be way better than n*n!

 After you solve this, write another version of your efficient method that finds the duplicated numbers (not just counts them!)